Periodically Driven Sachdev-Ye-Kitaev Models

-For weak driving we can estimate the temperature scale $T^*$ at which the system thermalizes by comparing the dissipative response $\Gamma_E \sim a^2 \Omega \chi''(\Omega)$, where $\chi''(\Omega)$ is the imaginary part of the kinetic energy correlator, with the decay rate of excitations in the heavy FL $1/\tau_\text{LT} \sim T^2$, which gives $T^* \sim a \sqrt{\Omega \chi''(\Omega)}$.
-The effective thermalization time scale is then set by $t^* \sim 1/T^*$ and is thus inversely proportional to the driving strength, which is confirmed by our numerical simulations (not shown).
-By contrast in the strange metal the inverse life time scales as $1/\tau^\text{NFL}_\text{LT} \sim T$, leading to a $T^* \sim a^2\Omega \chi''(\Omega)$ that is strongly suppressed at small drive amplitudes.
+For weak driving we can estimate the emergent temperature scale $T^*$ at which the system thermalizes by comparing the dissipative response $\Gamma_E \sim a^2 \Omega \chi''(\Omega)$, where $\chi''(\Omega)$ is the imaginary part of the kinetic energy correlator, with the decay rate of excitations in the heavy FL $1/\tau_\text{LT} \sim T^2$, which gives $T^* \sim a \sqrt{\Omega \chi''(\Omega)}$.
+The effective thermalization timescale is then set by $t^* \sim 1/T^*$ and is thus inversely proportional to the driving strength.
+The linear scaling of $T^*$ is confirmed by our exact numerical simulations in the Supplemental Material.
+By contrast in the strange metal the inverse life-time scales as $1/\tau^\text{NFL}_\text{LT} \sim T$, leading to a $T^* \sim a^2\Omega \chi''(\Omega)$ that is strongly suppressed at small drive amplitudes.
 The temperature of our initial state is therefore already of the same order of magnitude as $T^*$ supporting the rapid thermalization of the NFL.
-Since our model of Eq.~\ref{Eq:syk2_syk4} is rather generic, we expect that slow thermalization can also be present in more complex physical systems with weakly interacting quasi-particles, providing an alternative route of controlling heating dynamics in Floquet systems.
+Since our model of Eq.~\ref{Eq:syk2_syk4} is rather generic, we expect that slow thermalization can also be present in more complex physical systems with weakly interacting quasiparticles, providing an alternative route of controlling heating dynamics in Floquet systems.

 \textbf{High frequency dynamics.---} So far, we have considered drive frequencies that are slow compared to the bandwidth of the couplings.
 Heating can be slowed down by increasing the driving frequency $\Omega$.
 The intermediate-time, stroboscopic, evolution of the system is governed by the Floquet Hamiltonian, $H_\mathrm{F} := i\ln[U(\bar{T})]/\bar{T}$, where $U(T)$ is the unitary time evolution operator over one driving period. $H_\mathrm{F}$ can be determined perturbatively in the inverse frequency, $1/\Omega$, of the drive using the Magnus expansion (ME)